myrrlyn/home/priv/papers/resume.typ

 implemented device drivers and the early application framework.

 I am required to not disclose anything more about this project.
-It was cancelled after a year, and several of us chose to leave AWS when we weren't able to find suitable internal positions.
+It was cancelled after a year, and several of us left AWS when we weren't able to find suitable internal positions.

 == Space Dynamics Laboratory (2016--2020) --- Satellite Software Engr